wednesday-solutions/negt-cli/README.md

         7. customUpdateMutation.js  - It contains the custom update mutation object.
         8. customDeleteMutation.js  - It contains the custom delete mutation object.

-It will create its test files also in `gql/models/<modelName>/tests`
+It will create its test files also in `gql/models/<modelName>/tests` directory.

     Test files :-
         1. index.test.js                - It contains the test cases of index.js file.
 It checks the importing is working properly.